OS X Verse Insertion Utilities Compared

 To use MacSword's verse insertion service, you must first enter the reference for the verses you want in your word processor and then select that reference.
 The MacSword service is grayed out unless you first have a selection of text.
 The Service can be accessed through the Services menu, or by using the old Online Bible key combination of shift-command-7.
 MacSword will then be launched in the background (if it is not open already), the text will be copied to the clipboard, and will then be pasted into your word processor around the selected reference.

 This can even be done for any MacSword module.
 For example, //StrongsGreek/3588 will insert the Strong's Greek Dictionary entry for Strong's number 3588, while //Pilgrim/PART I/THE FIRST STAGE will insert that portion of the Pilgrim's Progress.
 This makes MacSword's verse insertion utility the most flexible in terms of the kind of content which can be inserted.
+However, this URL-type format is hardly intuitive.

-In addition to these limitations, those who are used to the old Online Bible FKey are likely to find the process of invoking MacSword's service a little clumsy.
+Those who are used to the old Online Bible FKey are likely to find the process of invoking MacSword's service a little clumsy.
 Where Online Bible's FKey could be used without taking one's hands away from the keyboard (press shift-command-7, type reference, hit return), MacSword's service all but requires the use of the mouse (type reference in word processor, drag mouse to select reference, press shift-command-7).
 Both involve the same number of steps, but MacSword's approach requires more manual effort and hand-eye coordination.

 Online Bible for OS X Beta